 Corporate responsibility and sustainability are important priorities for the Board and the Company.
 We have a strong commitment to being an ethical and responsible company acting with integrity and respect for each other, our communities and the environment, which starts with the tone set by the Board.
 We adhere to a Code of Conduct that applies to all employees and directors.
-The Code of Conduct is based on principles and laws that quide the decisions and actions of our employees.
+The Code of Conduct is based on principles and laws that guide the decisions and actions of our employees.

 The Board has primary responsibility for oversight of ESG matters, including initiatives and programs related to sustainability, corporate culture, and human capital management, with the standing Committees supporting the Board by addressing these specific ESG matters related to their respective areas of oversight.
+The Board Composition and Corporate Governance Committee reviews and assesses the Company's policies and practices with respect to matters affecting the Company's culture and corporate responsibilities, including environmental protection and sustainability.
 In relation to human capital management in particular, the standing Committees of the Board address the risks related to their respective areas of oversight as outlined below.